oist/smartphone-robot-object-detection/README.md

 The labeling will likely need to be updated to use a more modern tool, but for now the labelImg tool is sufficient for the small dataset used in this project.

+# Data Gathering
+The images used in this dataset were captured on a pixel 3a smartphone at higher resolution, but in order to speed up training were downsampled to 480 × 640 pixels.
+To batch downsample the images you can use the python script ./downsize.py.
+You will need to install Pillow via pip, via `pip install Pillow`, but otherwise there shouldn't be any other dependencies. e.g. `python downsize.py ./images ./downsized` where `./images` hold raw images, and `./downsized` will hold the downsampled images.